-As described in Note 1, "Organization and nature of business" the consideration Artisan paid to purchase shares of its convertible preferred stock in connection with the 2014 Follow-on Offering exceeded the carrying amount of the shares of convertible preferred stock on Artisan's consolidated balance sheet by \$22.7 million, which is subtracted from net income as a deemed dividend to arrive at income available to common stockholders in the earnings per share calculation.
-The purchase of subsidiary preferred equity in connection with the 2014 Follow-on Offering resulted in a similar deemed dividend, which reduced net income available to common stockholders by an additional \$25.2 million in the calculation of earnings per share.
+As described in Note 1, "Organization and nature of business", the consideration Artisan paid to purchase shares of its convertible preferred stock in connection with the 2014 Follow-on Offering exceeded the carrying amount of the shares of convertible preferred stock on Artisan's consolidated balance sheet by \$22.7 million, which is subtracted from net income as a deemed dividend to arrive at income available to common stockholders in the earnings per share calculation.
+The purchase of subsidiary preferred equity in connection with the 2014 Follow-on Offering resulted in a similar deemed dividend, which also reduced net income available to common stockholders.

 Diluted earnings per share is computed by increasing the denominator by the amount of additional Class A common shares that would have been outstanding if all potential Class A common shares had been issued.
-Potential dilutive Class A common shares consist of (1) the Class A common shares issuable upon exchange of Holdings' limited partnership units (together with the corresponding shares of APAM Class B or C common stock) for APAM Class A common stock, (2) the Class A common shares issuable upon conversion of APAM convertible preferred stock into APAM Class A common stock and (3) unvested restricted shares of Class A common stock.
+The numerator is also increased for the net income allocated to the potential Class A common shares.
+Potential dilutive Class A common shares consist of (1) the Class A common shares issuable upon exchange of Holdings limited partnership units (together with the corresponding shares of APAM Class B or C common stock) for APAM Class A common stock, (2) the Class A common shares issuable upon conversion of APAM convertible preferred stock into APAM Class A common stock and (3) unvested restricted shares of Class A common stock.
+In periods of net loss allocable to common stockholders, all of these securities are anti-dilutive.

-At March 31, 2014 and 2013, there were 41,937,223 and 54,713,763, respectively, limited partnership units of Holdings outstanding exchangeable, as of March 12, 2014, for up to 41,937,223 and 54,713,763 shares, respectively, of APAM's Class A common stock.
-Such units/shares were not included in the calculation of diluted net income (loss) per common share because the effect would have been anti-dilutive.
-For the three months ended March 31, 2014, a net loss was allocable to common stockholders.
-As a result, 1,616,969 shares of unvested restricted stock and 455,011 shares of convertible preferred stock and the net income allocated to those shares were excluded from the diluted earnings per share calculation because their effect would have been anti-dilutive.
+At June 30, 2014 and 2013, there were 40,384,211 and 54,673,163 limited partnership units of Holdings outstanding, respectively, exchangeable for up to 40,384,211 and 54,673,163 shares of APAM's Class A common stock.
+Such units/shares are anti-dilutive, primarily due to public company expenses and unrecognized share-based compensation expense, and therefore are excluded from the calculation of diluted net income per share.
+At June 30, 2014, shares of APAM convertible preferred stock were determined to be anti-dilutive, primarily because dividends declared on convertible preferred stock were higher than dividends declared on Class A common stock, and are also excluded from the calculation of diluted net income per common share.
+At June 30, 2014, 1,616,969 shares of unvested restricted stock and the net income allocated to those shares were excluded from the diluted earnings per share calculation because their effect also would have been anti-dilutive.

-At March 31, 2013, 2,565,463 shares of APAM convertible preferred stock were determined to be dilutive and are included in the diluted earnings per share calculation.
+At June 30, 2013, shares of APAM convertible preferred stock were determined to be dilutive and are included in the diluted earnings per share calculation.
 The dilutive effect of outstanding convertible preferred stock is reflected in diluted earnings per share by application of the if-converted method.
+The number of incremental shares included in quarterly diluted earnings per share is computed using average market prices during the quarter.
+For year-to-date diluted earnings per share, the number of incremental shares included in the denominator is determined by computing a year-to-date weighted average of the number of incremental shares included in each quarterly diluted earnings per share computation.

-The computation of weighted average common shares outstanding considers the outstanding shares of Class A common stock from January 1, 2014 through March 31, 2014 and March 12, 2013 through March 31, 2013, for the respective periods.
+The computation of weighted average common shares outstanding considers the outstanding shares of Class A common stock from January 1, 2014 through June 30, 2014 and March 12, 2013 through June 30, 2013, for the respective periods.
 The Class B and Class C common shares do not share in profits of APAM and therefore are not reflected.

-The computation of basic and diluted earnings per share for the periods ended March 31, 2014 and 2013 were as follows:
+The computation of basic and diluted earnings per share for the periods ended June 30, 2014 and 2013 were as follows: